Miss Belgium: Miss Belgium

-Reigning Miss Belgium, Chayenne Van Aarle, had a major car accident during her last week of her reign.
+The Reigning Miss Belgium, Chayenne Van Aarle, had a major car accident during her last week of her reign.
 Since she was still recovering she wasn't able to be present at the election of her successor.
 The Miss Belgium 2023 pageant show was postponed due to suspicions of a terrorist attack.
 A suspect was arrested, weapons were found in his car and after the venue was fully searched, the show started with a delay.

 Controversy

-Miss Belgium was met with controversy at different occasions.
+The Miss Belgium was met with controversy at different occasions.
 Miss Belgium 1952, Anne-Marie Pauwels refused to part from her boyfriend during the contest of Miss World 1952.
 She was disqualified and Belgium wasn't allowed to participate at Miss World 1953.

 In 1971, the Dolle Mina's jumped on stage during the final of the election, yelling “We are not cattle!”.

 Miss Belgium 2002, Ann Van Elsen, was one of the candidates who refused to participate in the Miss World competition held in Nigeria in to protest the conviction of Amina Lawal.
 This was against the wishes of the Miss Belgium organisation.
 Van Elsen was replaced by her first runner-up Sylvie Doclot.

 Miss Belgium 2006, Virginie Claes, was accused of buying her title.
 No proof of this was found.

 The election of Alizee Poulicek, a native speaker of French and Czech, has even been linked to the 2007–08 Belgian government formation.
 The reason is that, during the traditional language test, she failed to speak or understand Dutch.
 The audience even booed her for this.
 The behaviour of the audience was noted across Europe, and the Flemish newspaper Het Laatste Nieuws sarcastically put the headline "Miss Belgium doesn't speak Dutch.
 Our country is in a deep crisis".

 Miss Belgium 2017, Romanie Schotte, was accused of racism because of a post at Instagram.
 An investigation was started by Unia (the Center of Equal Opportunities) on 17 January but it was already closed on 19 January.
 In 2018 however, Miss Belgium 2018 Angeline Flor Pua, was met with much racism after winning.
-The Secretary of State of Equal Opportunities Zuhal Demir dissaproved the racist comments and applauded the new Miss Belgium.
+The Secretary of State of Equal Opportunities Zuhal Demir disapproved the racist comments and applauded the new Miss Belgium.
 The reaction of Flor Pua was well received and even broadcast on the BBC.